The perfect tool for Smiths CPES Injection into holes drilled into deep sections of rotten timber.

 - Repeat from step 2

-To clean, either rinse out with Smiths Epoxy Clean Up Solvent, or empty then leave to drain thoroughly onto a paper towel.
+To clean, either rinse out with Smiths Epoxy Clean Up Solvent, or empty then leave to drain thoroughly with the tip nose down onto an absorbent paper towel.

 Keep unused Smiths CPES in a loosely covered container, out of direct sunlight and in a cool place.
 Whilst the solvents remain in it, it takes a long time to go off.
 You may well be able to use the same mixing for your next saturation.